brown-band/website/pages/scripts/1977-1978/fall/dartmouth.md

 Turning from Green Gangs to Gangreens, the Band takes a classic look inside itself, and considers the Ilium and the artery, along with other healthy parts of a Homer-sapien.
 But according to current AMA policy, just because its healthy, that’s no reason not to remove it.
 The Band cut-ups form a scalpel, perform our third clarinectomy, and close with “Another Opening, Another Sew.”

 :sd[The Band forms a scalpel and the third clarinets form themselves.
-During the song, the scalpel moves through the clarinets, splitting them apart, as the Band plays "Another Opening, Another Show."]
+During the song, the scalpel moves through the clarinets, splitting them apart, as the Band plays “Another Opening, Another Show.”]

 Be back in two years, as our glockenspiel player finds once again that Dartmouth weather can freeze your bells off.